-All Cook County residents aged 16 years or older are eligible to receive the COVID vaccine.
-16- and 17-year-olds can only receive the Pfizer vaccine and must be physically accompanied by a parent or guardian.
+All Cook County residents aged 12 years or older are eligible to receive the COVID vaccine.
+Children under 18 can only receive the Pfizer vaccine and must be accompanied by a parent or guardian.
+Vaccinations are free, regardless of insurance or immigration status.

 Receiving the COVID-19 vaccination is an important tool in our fight against COVID-19.